Ford GT: Ford GT GT1

 The Ford GT GT1 is a racing version of the Ford GT developed by Matech Concepts to comply with FIA GT1 rules.
+The car uses the Roush-Yates-supplied 5.3 L Cammer engine, producing 650 hp at 7,400 RPM.
+It has a six-speed, Xtrac sequential gearbox and carbon fibre body panels mated to the steel tub to reduce the overall weight of the car.
 The official race debut of the Ford GT1 coincided with the kick-off of the 2009 FIA GT Championship season in Silverstone.
 For the 2010 FIA GT1 World Championship season four cars were built and fielded by two teams: Matech Competition and Marc VDS Racing Team.
 Three cars competed in the 2010 24 Hours of Le Mans race, with two (the number 70 car run by the Marc VDS Racing Team and the number 61 car run by Matech Concepts) retiring early on.
 The third car retired later in the race.
 For the 2011 FIA GT1 World Championship season, Matech left the series which left Marc VDS running the four cars during the season, two under the Marc VDS Racing Team name and the other two cars under the name of Belgian Racing.
+A total of six were built by Matech with only four believed to still exist as of 2025.